2019 award winners

 AEA gives awards of recognition for Eastside human services!

 The Alliance of Eastside Agencies gives individuals or organizations that have demonstrated outstanding dedication and vision in human services the recognition he/she/they ought to have.
 Award winners are nominated annually by AEA members.

-The 2017 awards were presented on June 7 at the annual AEA Awards Luncheon held at Daniel's Broiler in Bellevue.
+The 2019 awards were presented on June 5th at the annual AEA Awards Luncheon held at Daniel's Broiler in Bellevue.
 Co-chairs Helen Banks Routon and Rochelle Clayton-Strunk presented the awards.
-Keynote speaker, Sonia L. Campion, President, Campion Advocacy Fund, and a founder of Philanthropy Northwest's Capacity Building Learning Circle, discussed the importance of advocacy for nonprofit agency staff and board members in an entertaining and energizing discussion.
+Keynote speaker, James Whitfield, President and CEO of Leadership Eastside spoke about creating an equitable community, and the role of health and human service organizations in equitable social innovation.

 To view a video about each award winner below, simply click on the video button [

 • Volunteer of the Year: Robin Negrin, Kindering

 Lisa Greenwald, CEO of Kindering, accepts award on behalf of Robin Negrin.